~Select arrow for location key~

-This is called Shinumo Altar, a 600 foot mesa that sits alone in the middle of the valley just south of the Grand Canyon.
+This is called Shinumo Altar, a 600-foot mesa that sits alone in the middle of the valley just south of the Grand Canyon.
 And it has a very interestingly named formation with a somewhat strange naming convention; It was originally named Snake Gulch but Frederick Dellenbaugh, an American explorer in the period between 1870 and 1926, actually named it such because in his words “it looked very much like a great altar and the Paiute called the former occupants of the country “Shinumo”, therefore I applied the name Shinumo Altar, purely on a descriptive, not on an archaeological, basis.”

 The First Nations Paiute peoples called the former ancestral nations “Shinumo”, also known as the “Anasazi” and as well the “Histatsinom”… all these names have the same meaning “people who lived long ago”.
-And their ancient ruins and petroglyps can be found all over this area.
+And their ancient ruins and petroglyphs can be found all over this area.

-Stanton’s Cave, is named after Brewster Stanton who used the cave to cache tools during an 1889 retreat from the canyon, is home to a summer maternity colony of Townsend’s big-eared bats (Corynorhinus townsendii).
+Stanton’s Cave, named after Brewster Stanton who used the cave to cache tools during an 1889 retreat from the canyon, is home to a summer maternity colony of Townsend’s big-eared bats (Corynorhinus townsendii).
 Past exploration of the cave’s contents and a door installed to keep out looters put the bat’s survival at risk.
-2,000 pounds of steel were welded on site in 1997 to create a gate that keeps out the looters, but allows easy access for bats.
+2,000 pounds of steel were welded on site in 1997 to create a gate that keeps out the looters but allows easy access for bats.

 Everything on the foreground side of the canyon is part of the Kaibab National Forest.
 Everything on the distant side of the canyon is part of the Kaibito Plateau and part of the First Nations Navajo (Diné) and Hopi Reservations.
-Across the distance we see Eminence Break, Blue Moon Bench, Von Dat Mountains and the Red Point Hills.
+Across the distance, we see Eminence Break, Blue Moon Bench, Von Dat Mountains, and the Red Point Hills.
 This is the start of the Painted Desert.